 This launch was reported to be a direct reaction of the Canadian Breast Cancer Foundation to a survey [X] the breast cancer charity had sponsored that revealed widespread confusion among women about the merit of mammograms [XI], a conceivable outcome due to the release of several high-profile, unfavorable mammogram publications over the last few months.

 Good evidence from the field of social psychology has found that most people (in authoritarian cultures) readily follow the dictums of authorities [LXX].
-People who are confused and uncertain tend to follow the guidance, advice, and recommendations of people, and institutions, of authority even more so.
+People who are confused and uncertain tend to follow the guidance, advice, and recommendations of people of authority, and authoritative institutions, even more so.

 The social media page of the authoritative Canadian Breast Cancer Foundation (CBCF) is meant to campaign for women to get routine medical screening tests with mammographies [IX].
 This is corroborated in statements Sandra Palermo, CEO of the CBCF, made in an interview where she said this CBCF social media page on mammogram screening serves "as a forum for women who are confused" about mammograms and to "close the debate on screening" [VIII,XI].

 "[...] the only war that's being fought [...] is for control of our minds and what we perceive is real."
 (Michael C. Ruppert, 1951-2014, Author & Whistleblower)

 For the Canadian Breast Cancer Foundation to proclaim that they have the information for women to make "informed decisions" about breast cancer detection with mammography is taking the propagandistic spin of an ideology to a new height, twisting the actual reality upside down.